EliCruz99/Aniflix/README.md

 - Use websocket to create direct messaging between users
 - Users can click on other user profiles to see their favorites
 - integrade a video player so trailers play for the anime on the details page
+- _Allow users to favorite animes so they can view them at a later time_

 ***